 Bedouins of Petra, Jordan

 The Bedouins are descendants of a nomadic tribe called the Nabatean.
 They are mentioned in the bible as people from Canaan.
-They have lived in Petra since prehistoric times and are desendents of the people who carved these magnificent structures into the side of mountains.
+They have lived in Petra since prehistoric times and are descendants of the people who carved these magnificent structures into the side of mountains known as Petra.

-Now look at that little cutie and his Daddy!
+Now, just look at that little cutie and his Daddy!
 I couldn’t keep my eyes off of them.
-They walked and walked and walked the trails of Petra.
+They walked and walked and walked the trails of Petra around the area where I was.
 The dad seemed so patient and kind to his little one.
 It was almost as if he was showing him off to us.
-He took him up high into the cliff dwellings and even lifted him up to a caucasian western male, so that they could make it to the next level of dwellings.
+He took him up high into the cliff dwellings and even lifted him up to a caucasian western male so that they could make it to the next level of dwellings.

-In 1985, when UNESCO came into Petra and took over the preservation of this magnificent prehistoric site, they built a village just outside of Petra for relocation of most of the families that lived there.
-In this village, they have electricity, water, houses, schools, telephone, internet, and other modern amenities.
+In 1985, when UNESCO came into Petra and took over the preservation of this magnificent prehistoric site, they built a village just outside of Petra for the relocation of most of the Bedouin families that lived there.
+In this village, they have electricity, water, houses, schools, telephone, internet, and other modern amenities for these families.

 A rabab player rests the instrument vertically on his knee and draws the bow across the string in a similar fashion to a cello player.
-It is a rectangular wooden frame fitted on both sides with goat skin.
-It is played with a bow that is typically made of real horsehair.
+It is a rectangular wooden frame fitted on both sides with goatskin.
+The rabab is played with a bow that is typically made of real horsehair.

-This instrument is the essential melody instrument of the nomadic Bedouins; customarily played by the sha’ir, or poet-singer, to accompany heroic and love songs.
+This instrument is the essential melody instrument of the nomadic Bedouins; customarily played by the sha’ir, or poet-singer, to accompany heroically and love songs.